brookebergin-zeal/ZealHub/README.md

 | `notes` | `(user_id, date)` | One note per user per day |

 All tables have Row Level Security enabled — users can only read and write their own data.

----

-## Planned / not yet built

-- **Project task completion %** — progress indicator on the project page
-- **Add project on mobile** — the Add Project button is only on the desktop sidebar
-- **Long-term goals view**
-- **Multi-user** — currently each login is isolated; no sharing between users
-- **Google Calendar API** — currently iframe embed only
-- **Data migration from localStorage** — existing data from the old localStorage version cannot be automatically imported